aotimme/gocsv/README.md

 Command line CSV processing tool based on [csvkit](https://csvkit.readthedocs.io).
 But faster and less memory intensive.

+The tool is built for pipelining, so every command (other than [headers](#headers)) accepts a CSV from standard input, and every command outputs to standard out.

 Subcommands:

 - [headers](#headers) - View the headers from a CSV.
 - [behead](#behead) - Remove the header from a CSV.
 - [stack](#stack) - Stack multiple CSVs into one CSV.